-Contingency planning for professional services projects, or people-centric work, is more nuanced than it can be for other types of work.
+Project contingency plans for professional services projects, or people-centric work, is uniquely nuanced.
 Professional services projects often revolve around assumptions, expectations, and emotions that are inherently hard to predict.
-Project managers need to identify risks early and make sure their plans, and proposals, account for those risks from the beginning.
-As such, the contingency planning process really should start before a project is even pitched to a prospect.
+Project managers need to incorporate risk identification into their resource management, and project planning from the beginning.
+Consequently, the process of building a contingency plan for project management should really start before a project is even pitched to a prospect.

-How to Build Contingencies into a Project Plan
+How to Build Contingency Plan for Project Management

-In addition to building contingencies into a plan at the high level, project managers should also carefully identify task dependencies, non-dependent tasks that are more flexible, and non-critical tasks.
-Knowing up front where the flex in a task plan is will help PMs respond faster to issues.
-Whether it is shifting workloads around or negotiating with the client to reduce scope, not knowing which tasks are on the critical path will cause further delays and frustration.
+Beyond incorporating contingencies into a plan at the high level, project managers should also carefully identify task dependencies, non-dependent tasks that are more flexible, and non-critical tasks.
+Knowing immediately where the flex in a task plan is will help project managers respond faster to issues and leverage the ideal resources.
+Whether it is shifting workloads around or negotiating with the client to reduce scope, not knowing which tasks are on the critical path will cause further uncertainty and impede optimal utilization.

 Utilizing Project Budgets for Contingency Planning

-Budgets suffer from the same issues that project plans do when it comes to managing contingencies.
+Budgets suffer from the same issues as project plans in establishing contingency management.
 If a project manager adds a “float” to a budget, they will be more likely to use it.
 Instead, it is better to manage budgets on different levels: task, project, and engagement.
-Multi-level budgets enable contingency management at a higher level, such as an engagement budget, while lower level budgets represent the actual amount of work estimated to complete the project.
+Multi-level budgets enable project contingency management at a higher level, such as an engagement budget, while lower-level budgets represent the actual amount of work estimated to complete the project.

-When it comes to scheduling contingencies, the focus tends to be less about the total amount of work, and more about when the project team will be able to do the work.
-There is nothing worse than approaching a deadline and realizing that there simply are not enough hours in the day to get the job done.
+When it comes to scheduling contingencies, the focus tends to be less about the total amount of work, and more about determining when the team can complete the work.
+Approaching a deadline and realizing that there simply are not enough hours remaining to complete a project is the worst-case scenario.

-A good place to start is setting expectations with the project team.
+A good place to start is setting utilization expectations with the project team.
 Loosely communicated deadlines are rarely achieved.
-Be clear up front about delivery goals to ensure everyone is on the same page.
+Be transparent about scheduling and project delivery goals to ensure everyone is on the same page.

-In addition to setting proper expectations, it is also essential to keep a complete and up-to-date project schedule.
-While we have covered the importance of scheduling in quite a few other posts—including how it relates to revenue forecasts, fixed price projects, and improving profitability.
-As it relates to contingency planning, an up-to-date schedule provides the best chance for identifying projects that will be over budget or behind their targeted delivery date.
+Beyond setting proper task management expectations, it is also essential to keep a complete and up-to-date project schedule.
+We have covered the importance of scheduling in quite a few other posts—including how it relates to forecasts, fixed price projects, and improving profitability.
+As it relates to a contingency plan for project management, an up-to-date schedule provides the best chance for identifying projects that will be over budget or behind their targeted delivery date.

 Building Contingencies into Project Teams